Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 It is fairly compelling as a potential basis of a shorthand system as it is significantly shorter than traditional spelling, while also introducing very few confusions not inherent already in English spelling and being closer to phonetic.

+### Swiftograph (Abbott `15)

+> [!Warning]
+> This dictionary is machine created so should be somewhat doubted.
+On paper, the theory of Swiftograph seems very simple and automatable, but then when you reference the writing samples, there are a number of rules which are not explicitly stated that the author follows, namely: omission of all diacritics, and aggressive curtailment cutting off words with more than 5 characters in them.
+I've implemented both, but as the theory is not clearly elaborated, this should be viewed as approximate.

+Swiftograph is an interesting and simple system with very few rules built on top of the traditional spelling of words, handful of briefs, and a few blends.
+It looks very nice on the page, but after reading the text and examining the examples it became clear to me that it was not fully explained, thus I made two dictionaries.
+The dictionary "Swiftograph Full" is the dictionary of only the written rules in the text, and it performs the least abbreviated of any system I examined.
+The dictionary "Swiftograph Curtailed" is the version dropping diacritics and aggressively trimming words at five characters.
+This is decently abbreviated (between Gregg Notehand and Simplified), but has a rather high 10% error rate.

+Not the highest performing system by a wide margin, but it does a great job demonstrating two of the limitations of this analysis.
+First, it doesn't take into account anything about the way the abbreviated forms are actually turned into strokes and I find Swiftograph excels at this producing smooth, distinct, and rather linear outlines.
+Second, it doesn't take into account the simplicity of the theory, which again Swiftograph excels.
+A nice system I'm glad I added!

 ### Pitman 2000

 > [!Caution]